Major LinkedIn Myths

-A great example of this is your Contact settings, which are (still) ominous checkboxes with options that you can select to show you’re looking for a job, consulting offers, and so on.
+A great example of this is your Contact settings, which are (still) ominous check boxes with options that you can select to show you are looking for a job, consulting offers, and so on.
 Previously, these were openly displayed on your profile, but I’m happy to report this has changed.

-So, if you’re concerned about watching your tracks on LinkedIn, I recommend becoming familiar with its evolution, regularly checking in to find out if you can loosen some of the controls you may have been taught to use in the past.
+So, if you are concerned about watching your tracks on LinkedIn, I recommend becoming familiar with its evolution, regularly checking in to find out if you can loosen some of the controls you may have been taught to use in the past.

 As outlined in my article, you’ll also realize which LinkedIn myths you may have bought into already – and gain insight on what truly will (and won’t) reveal your intent on LinkedIn.